-NATIONAL EXPRESS GROUP - MODERN SLAVERY & HUMAN TRAFFICKING STATEMENT 2016
+NATIONAL EXPRESS GROUP - MODERN SLAVERY & HUMAN TRAFFICKING STATEMENT 2020

 This statement is made pursuant to the Modern Slavery Act 2015.
-It sets out the steps taken by National Express Group plc and its relevant subsidiaries (together, the" Group") during their financial year ended 31 December 2016 to ensure, so far as possible, that no modern slavery or human trafficking takes place in any part of their business or supply chains.
+It sets out the steps taken by National Express Group PLC and its relevant subsidiaries (together, the" Group") during their financial year ending 31 December 2020 to ensure, to the extent possible, that no modern slavery or human trafficking takes place in any part of their businesses or supply chains.